Skip to content ↓

 What are the entry requirements?

-Five or more GCSEs Grade 9-4 or equivalent, including English and Maths.
+Five or more GCSEs Grade 9-4 or equivalent, including 4 in English and 5 in Maths.
 Minimum of Grade 5 in Design and Technology GCSE or equivalent Level 2 qualification.

 What will I study?